jbcodeforce/flink-studies/docs/index.md

 [Windows](https://ci.apache.org/projects/flink/flink-docs-release-1.12/dev/stream/operators/windows.html) are buckets within a Stream and can be defined with times, or count of elements.

-* **Tumbling** window assign events into nonoverlapping buckets of fixed size.
+* **Tumbling** window assigns events into nonoverlapping buckets of fixed size.
 When the window border is passed, all the events are sent to an evaluation function for processing.
 Count-based tumbling windows define how many events are collected before triggering evaluation.
-Time based timbling window define time interval of n seconds.
+Time based tumbling windows define time interval of n seconds.
 Amount of the data vary in a window. `.keyBy(...).window(TumblingProcessingTimeWindows.of(Time.seconds(2)))`

 ![](./images/tumbling.png)

 * **Sliding** window: same but windows can overlap.
 An event might belong to multiple buckets.
-So there is a `window sliding time` parameter: `.keyBy(...).window(SlidingProcessingTimeWindows.of(Time.seconds(2), Time.seconds(1)))`
+There is a `window sliding time` parameter: `.keyBy(...).window(SlidingProcessingTimeWindows.of(Time.seconds(2), Time.seconds(1)))`

 ![](./images/sliding.png)